Flow morphology and patterns in porous media convection: A persistent homology analysis: Summary and conclusions

 \backsection[Acknowledgements]{ We acknowledge the contribution by Zhaoshu Cao, who (while at NJIT) carried out some of the topological data analyses performed during the initial stage of this work. }

 \backsection[Supplementary movies]{ Supplementary movies S1 and S2 are available in the electronic supplementary material. }

+\backsection[Supplementary material]{ An example of a script required to compute the PH statistics is available in the electronic supplementary material. }

 \backsection[Funding]{ Funded by the European Union (ERC, MORPHOS, 101163625).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 We acknowledge the EuroHPC Joint Undertaking for awarding the projects EHPC-EXT-2024E02-122 and EHPC-BEN-2024B08-060 to access the EuroHPC supercomputer MareNostrum5 hosted the Barcelona Supercomputing Center (Spain).
-LK acknowledge partial funding by the NSF grants DMR-2410985 and DMS-2201627. }
+LK acknowledge partial funding by the NSF grants DMR-2410985 and DMS-2201627.
+M.D. and L.K acknowledge the Global Fellowship Program of TU Wien. }